MatthewBeaudouinLafon/TUI-Mapteract/README.md

 latchPin_switches = 8

 All of the code needed can be found in `Final_Project/Final_Project.ino`.
 Simply updload it to the Arduino on the circuit and you'll be good to go.
 You can test the shift register circuits using the code in `Shift_in/Shift_in.ino` and `Shift_out/Shift_out.ino`.

+Note: the `docs/` folder holds the code for the website.